dhuppenkothen/resources/data-science.md

 # Resources for Data Science

-This website collects some resources for learning about data science-related topics, like data visualization, (Bayesian) statistics, machine learning,
+This website collects some resources for learning about data science-related topics, like data visualization, (Bayesian) statistics, machine learning, software engineering and data science ethics.
+It is mainly a collection of things I've seen or found useful in either my learning, teaching or research, and makes no claim to any completeness.
+If you have interesting and/or useful things to add, I very much welcome a [pull request](https://github.com/dhuppenkothen/resources/pulls).

 ## Data Science Ethics